lloydroc/lloydroc.github.io/content/post/dsp/fast-fourier-transform.md

 \end{pmatrix}
 $$

 As you can see there is a logarithmic pattern here.
-Each time we cut the elementes in each group by half.
+Each time we cut the elements in each group by half.

 ## Derive Decimation in time for the General Case